TiagoRSReis/Modbus-Comunication-with-PWM-Control-Inverter/README.md

 Arduino code for communication with equipment that use ModBus

 # Real Usage
-I used this code for communication with Siemens PWM control inverter model V20
+I used this code for communication with Siemens PWM control inverter model V20.
+I use a ESP8266 and a MAX485 for the conversion

 # Credits
 Doc Walker with ModBusMaster